p2rathod/p2rathod.github.io/_posts/2019-10-15-building-partnerships-and-integrations.md

 - Walk The Customer Journey: Develop your journey map and personas.
 You'll quickly realize what types of partnerships will create impact.
 Then validate the assumption with data.
 When you're ready to activate it, then be sure to solve 100% of the problem.
 Partial solutions create havoc and are rarely adopted.

 All in all, integrations are an incredibly important part of the process.
 It creates an immense amount of business and product value, decreases time to market, and often creates competitive moats - all values of a good product.

-Do you have an integration strategy?
-I'd love to hear what it looks like.